FraunhoferIOSB/FROST-Server/docs/settings.md

 ---
 layout: default
-title: All Settings
+title: Base Settings
 category: Settings
 order: 1
 ---

-# Configuration Options
+# Base Configuration Options

 There are several ways to deploy the different packages the make up the FROST-Server.
 The HTTP and all-in-one MQTTP packages can be run in Tomcat or Wildfly, or as a docker image.